tomtom28/njit-is-601-project-4/README.md

 Most of the tutorials were completed, however, I ultimately decided to modify Project 3 and add user authentication.
 So, please refer to [my_final_project](/my-final-project/my_final_project) folder and treat that as the final submission.

+For example, the Part 2 of the tutorial is found [here](/flask-jinja-tutorial/flask_jinja_tutorial) and runs on port 5001, while the final project submission is found [here](/my-final-project/my_final_project) and runs on port 8080.

 ## Setup
 The following prerequisites are needed to run this project: